Dermatology Residency Program

 The Department of Dermatology offers research fellowship opportunities.
 There are two research-oriented fellowships at Ohio State – the Medical Dermatology Research Fellowship and the Cutaneous Lymphoma Research Fellowship.

 Medical Student Rotators

-The division accepts four medical students per month to rotate in dermatology.
+The department accepts four medical students per month to rotate in dermatology.
 One of these students can be a student from outside of Ohio State.
 Students wishing to specialize in dermatology are given preference for months July through December.
 Instructions for the outside student rotators can be found on the College of Medicine's visiting student page.

 Continuing medical education opportunities

 Ohio State's Department of Dermatology holds grand rounds on the third Wednesday of every month.
 The meeting is approved for two hours of AMA PRA Category 1 Credits.
 The meeting begins at 6 p.m. and consists of patient viewing followed by a discussion of the cases and a review of the biopsy specimens.
 The meeting is open to physicians, physician assistants, medical students, nurses and allied health students.
 Professional attire is required for the patient viewing.
 Individuals wishing to attend may call 614-293-7898 for further information.

 The Central Ohio Dermatology Society meets several times a year, either in conjunction with Ohio State's grand rounds or independently for dinner meetings.
 Individuals interested in membership can contact Dr. Gwyn Londeree at 614-442-1012.